The humorous talent contest in the land of giants.

 He began by recounting their first meeting in the forest.
 The knot that Thor had been unable to untie, he said, was reinforced by a subtle addition of iron wire.
 Next, he explained that when Thor thought he had been hitting the giant’s head with his mighty hammer, he had instead been confused by illusion into attacking a mountain range—which was turned into flatlands by Thor’s strikes.

 Next to be revealed were the contests in the stronghold.
 Skrymir laid the charade bare.
 He confessed that Loki was not really competing in an eating contest with a giant named Logi, but was actually facing off against a wildfire hidden by an illusion.
 Similarly, Thjalfi had not raced against a giant named Hugi.
 Instead, he had raced against a manifestation of thought, itself.
 He went on to explain that all the obstacles Thor faced were also unbeatable tricks.
 The horn of mead, Skrymir noted, was the ocean disguised through shape shifting and illusion.
 The cat, too, was not as it seemed.
-The animal was no mere pet, but the megalithic Midgard Serpent disguised through the giant’s magic.
+The animal was no mere pet, but the colossal Midgard Serpent disguised through the giant’s magic.
 The old she-giant, Skrymir finally explained, had not been a giant at all.
 No, the old woman had been old age, itself, and though everyone wrestles with old age, no one, not even the mightiest of the Æsir, can win that struggle in a fair fight.

 Written by C. Keith Hansley